 NABH supports improving Medicare reimbursement for PHPs, including reimbursement for providing transportation, food and nutritional services, and vocational counseling.
 Improved Medicare reimbursement can provide an influential example for both Medicaid and commercial insurance plans.
-NABH will advocate for legislation that would make certain that intensive outpatient programs (IOPs) and PHPs are effectively covered for individuals with a primary diagnosis of an SUD, consistent with the American Society of Addiction Medicine criteria.
+NABH will advocate for legislation that would make certain that intensive outpatient programs (IOPs) and PHPs are effectively covered for individuals with a primary diagnosis of an SUD, consistent with the American Society of Addiction Medicine levels of care criteria.

-Eliminate the requirement that the treating physician must determine the need for both IOPs and PHPs more frequently than monthly.
+NABH supports eliminating the requirement that the treating physician must determine the need for both IOPs and PHPs more frequently than monthly.